backand/docs/source/includes/_integrations.md

     }
 });
 ```
-Replace ‘your object name’ with the object associated with the action you created and write any message you want in ‘notificationContent’ field and you’re good to go.
+In order to call the function from your angular app, use the provided code.
+Replace `<your object name>` with the object associated with the action you created, write any message you want in `‘notificationContent’` field, and you’re good to go.
 Now you can start sending push notifications dynamically using Backand.

 ## Facebook Messenger Bot
 <img align="right" src="https://www.backand.com/wp-content/uploads/2016/09/bot-iphone.png">